- CAT Score vs Percentile - What Does it Mean

 Get Access to Latest Updates

 Common Admission Test (CAT), which is one of the popular management entrance exams in India, is conducted for admission to some of the top B-Schools in India.
-The exam was conducted on November 29, 2020, in three slots in more than 425 CAT test centres across India.
-The provisional answer key of CAT 2020 was released on December 8 and the final answer key was announced on December 30.
-Indian Institutes of Management (IIM), the conducting body of CAT, has released the CAT 2020 Result on January 2, 2021.
-The CAT 2020 Percentile is calculated on the basis of the rank of the candidate as per their score.
-The IIM Cutoff 2020 is also released in terms of CAT 2020 percentile.
+The exam is scheduled to be conducted on November 28, 2021 across multiple CAT test centres across India.
+The provisional answer key of CAT 2021 is generated after the completion of the exam.
+Indian Institutes of Management (IIM), the conducting body of CAT, releases the CAT 2021 Result online.
+The CAT 2021 Percentile is calculated on the basis of the rank of the candidate as per their score.
+The IIM Cutoff 2021 is also released in terms of the CAT 2021 percentile.

-What is the CAT Score required for a specific percentile?
+What CAT Score is required for a specific percentile?

 There is no certainty of getting a certain CAT percentile for a specific CAT score.
 However, taking a look at the previous year's CAT score vs percentile analysis provides a candidate with a basic idea of how much they need to score.